kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 Output:
 Bundler version 2.3.12
 ```
-Note: confusingly, you can use `bundle` and `bundler` interchangeably.
+Note: confusingly, you can use `bundle` and `bundler` commands interchangeably.
 For example:
 ```
 bundler -v

 Output:
 Bundler version 2.3.12
 ```
+I will be using `bundle` since it is one less letter to type
 ### 1.3 Install Github Pages Gem
 Navigate to where you want your site to be built.
 I simply used the top-level directory of my Github repository for the project.
 Then run `bundle init`
 ```